oliviawestmacottssw/SSW.Rules.Content/rules/facebook-ads---do-you-know-how-to-advertise/rule.md

 ---

-​There are a number of resources available which explain how to use and utilise Facebook advertising and make it work for your business. ​
+There are a number of resources available which explain how to use and utilise Facebook advertising and make it work for your business.

-​The best resource is ‘The Facebook Advertising System’ available from LeadPages: [https://lptraining.leadpages.net/facebookadvertising](https&#58;//lptraining.leadpages.net/facebookadvertising/)​
+The best resource is ‘The Facebook Advertising System’ available from LeadPages: [https://lptraining.leadpages.net/facebookadvertising](https&#58;//lptraining.leadpages.net/facebookadvertising/)

-This free course comprises of videos, mp3s and handouts which build a comprehensive view of how to get Facebook Ads up-and-running and performing for you ​​
+This free course comprises of videos, mp3s and handouts which build a comprehensive view of how to get Facebook Ads up-and-running and performing for you